Main Menu

 Council for the Accreditation of Educator Preparation (CAEP)

-The Council for the Accreditation of Educator Preparation (CAEP) advances excellent educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.
+The Council for the Accreditation of Educator Preparation (CAEP) “advances excellent educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.”
 West Virginia has a partnership agreement with CAEP that describes the goals of the partnership and the key responsibilities of signatory parties and educator preparation providers (EPPs) within the state.
-As of 2022, the CAEP 2022 Revised Standards Workbook will be used to delineate the CAEP standards and required evidence files for accreditation.
+As of 2022, the CAEP 2022 Revised Standards Workbook are being used to delineate the standards to which Shepherd’s EPP will be upheld and the required evidence files for which the EPP’s accreditation must be maintained.

-Initial Programs for which CAEP approval was sought during the 2017-2018 accreditation endeavor within the School of Education included the following:
+Initial Programs for which CAEP Accreditation was obtained during the 2024-2025 endeavor within the School of Education included the following (see Action Report):

-Advanced Programs Shepherd University currently does not have any advanced programs per CAEP guidelines.
+Advanced Programs: n/a [Shepherd University currently does not have any advanced programs per CAEP guidelines.]

 About Accreditation, CAEP, and Why It Matters